alpha951/Task-management-API/README.md

 ## Description

 - This API can be used for managing tasks.
 It is a REST API built with Node.js, Express.js and PostgreSQL.
+- To manage migrations we have used sequelize-cli and sequelize-orm.
 - This API supports JWT authentication and authorization.
 - This API follows robus error-handeling, Object Oriented Programming and MVC architecture.